galdor/erl-mhttp/doc/handbook.md

     #{example => #{address => loopback,
                    port => 8080}}}]}].
 ```

+Servers can also be created with the `mhttp:start_server/2` function; these
+servers are also handled by the `mhttp_server_sup` supervisor.

 ## Handling routes
 The `mhttp:set_server_router/2` function is used to set the router associated